mobprotocol/mob-cloud/README.md

 ### ERC20 <--> ERC20 Exchange

-## Summary
+# Summary

-This is a cloud based exhcange network for erc20 smart contracts.
+This is a cloud based exchange network for erc20 smart contracts.
 Given a set of n tokens the program creates a `n!/((n-2!)2!)` `permutations`, or a fully connected topology between the token set.

 Each permutation is composed of 4 basic elements that create a self maintaining order-book, matching, and settlement engine.
 The result is a parallelizable double-action network for the Ethereum ecosystem.